factorial-eth-denver/docs/ecosystem/tokenomics.md

 Other ecosystem participants are rewarded for their resource contribution activities.
 The rest of fees are used for buy&burn FCT.

+# FCT Incentives

 Second, FCT incentives are also used to bootstrap ecosystem growth.
-Developer & auditor community is the most important part of Factorial ecosystem.
-FCT are used for hackathons, education, peer review, auditing activities, and governance participations.
+Incentives are used for hackathons, education, peer review, auditing activities, and governance leaderships.
-Initially, FCT stakers are also rewarded with FCT for bootstrapping staking activities.
+Initially, stakers are also incentivized to encourage staking activities.
+Burning occurs from protocol fees and staker slashing from app exploitation.